The Harriet W. Sheridan Center for Teaching and Learning

 In the Sheridan Teaching Seminar (formerly called Certificate I), participants engage in an interdisciplinary community of teachers at Brown with the goal of improving their skills as instructors and their students’ learning.

-During this semester-long seminar, participants are guided through an integrated course design process to develop a syllabus, signature assignments, and teaching strategies for a semester-long course.
+During this semester-long seminar, participants are guided through an integrated course design process to develop a syllabus and signature assignments for two courses.
 As participants move through the five modules of the seminar, they engage with colleagues from a variety of disciplines workshopping their course plans with one another.

 The TC Program is a semester-long learning community for graduate students and postdocs where participants deepen their knowledge of evidence-based inclusive teaching practices and develop skills in workshop facilitation, online teaching, and providing feedback.